Trails & Biking in Miller Beach

 Bike east on the Marquette Greenway trail to connect to other places within Indiana Dunes National Park, Indiana Dunes State Park, and other towns in Northwest Indiana.

-The Aetna neighborhood of Gary, Indiana borders the Miller Beach neighborhood on the south of Melton Road (Highway 20) and is also shown on this map.
+Gary’s Aetna neighborhood borders the Miller Beach neighborhood – it’s south side of Melton Road (Highway 20).
+Aetna is also shown on this map.
 The Glen Ryan section of the Miller Beach neighborhood is also shown and connected on this map at Glen Ryan Park/Pavilion.

 Refer to the map for locations (scroll down)